Ciao, welcome back to my blog!

 It is quicker to get dressed in the morning when you can find straight away a selection of ready outfits waiting for you.

-That navy cardigan goes nicely with that printed dress?
-Great, put it on the dress already, you'll save time the next time.
+The navy cardigan goes nicely with that printed dress?
+Great, put it on the dress already, you'll save time for the next time.

 Do you usually wear a black blazer and a white shirt together? (who doesn't?)

 Accessories are often treated as a second, less important category while in fact, they can be crucial to the success of all your outfits.

 How many times did you have a great outfit in mind but then you realised you didn't have the right bag or a pair of shoes to match the look you envisioned?